A Discrete-event-based Simulator for Distributed Deep Learning: Introduction

 \section{Introduction}

 With the breakthrough of Artificial Intelligence (AI), we are witnessing a booming increase in AI-based applications and services.
 The existing intelligent applications are computation intensive.
-To process a huge number of data in time at the edge of the network, deep learning deployment at edge has rapidly developed in recently, which takes a part of the resources and memory from the data center and puts it in edge network devices closer to end users.
-It can thus reduce the network transmission delay, protects user's privacy and improve the network experience of end users.
+Recently, to efficiently process a huge number of data in the edge network, the deployment of distributed deep learning models has rapidly developed, which aims to improve the speed and scalability of data calculations and reduce time-consuming tasks.
+However, configurations of edge/network devices and deep learning models are quite challenging, which have brought great difficulties to the verification of new intelligent applications.
+Among three methods in response to this problem, theoretical analysis, simulation, and experimental deployment, simulation is an intermediate stage between the theoretical analysis and experimental deployment, and thus more flexible and efficient.
+It can be used as preliminary verification to support qualified implementation of the new applications of distributed deep learning \cite{r2}\cite{r3}.